 Click here to view the yearly overview of learning.

-Click here to read the Spring Curriculum statement, which gives more details about what children are learning this term
+Click here to read the Summer Curriculum statement, which gives more details about what children are learning this term

 World Book Day